 BIG RAPIDS – Ferris State University's Board of Trustees approved a new Bachelor of Science in Architecture and Sustainability degree during their regular meeting Friday (Nov.
 6).
 The new degree offering will be available beginning in fall 2010.

 Offered through the university's College of Engineering Technology, the degree will include a blend of programming with an emphasis on sustainable design and practice, CET Dean Tom Oldfield said.
-The Bachelor of Science in Architecture and Sustainability will include nine new courses in addition to utilizing existing coursework from the Associate in Applied Science degree in Architectural Technology, Bachelor of Science degree in Facilities Management and Community Studies minor offered through the College of Arts and Sciences.
+The Bachelor of Science in Architecture and Sustainability will include nine new courses in addition to utilizing existing coursework from the Associate in Applied Science degree in Architectural Technology, Bachelor of Science degree in Facilities Management and Community Studies minor offered through the College of Arts, Sciences and Education.

 "This program will educate students on real-world issues of green building and provide them educational experiences that embrace sustainable building technology practices," Oldfield said.
 "Momentum toward sustainable design is growing, and this degree provides students the educational background to provide meaningful solutions to altering the built environment."